XuXaO415/Capstone_2/README.md

 ## Getting Started

-* Please note in order to run this project, you need to
+* Please note in order to run this project, you need to have [PostgreSQL](https://www.postgresql.org/) installed on your machine.
 1. Clone the the repo
 ```
 git clone https://github.com/XuXaO415/Capstone_2.git